unlearning-challenge/unlearning-challenge.github.io/index.markdown

 # Contact

-Announcements about the competition will be made on this website and on the google group [unlearning-challenge](https://groups.google.com/g/unlearning-challenge).
+Announcements about the competition will be made on this website and on the